- | www.saatchi-gallery.co.uk

 - View venue & entry details

-Opened by art dealer Charles Saatchi in 1985, the Saatchi Gallery has been a major influence on art in Britain, setting trends in contemporary art and launching the careers of many artists.
+Opened by art dealer Charles Saatchi in 1985, the gallery has set trends in contemporary art in Britain and launched the careers of many well-known artists.

 While themes in the collection have changed over time - from American minimalism to Young British Artists through to painting - its international significance and media profile have remained constant.